Job board code starter for BCMS and Nuxt

 • Salary Range - String - Optional

-Now, let's delve deeper into the full detail page and uncover what additional elements we need:
+Now, let's delve deeper into the full detail page and uncover what additional elements you need:

 • Job Category - String - Required